timmcginley/41936/Subjects/PM-ICT/index.md

 The BIM Model must include spaces and should in general aim to be at Dikon LOD 300.
 Your responsibility is to coordinate the BIM models to benefit your building team.
 The submission at this stage may not be entirely clash-free or undergo full quality assurance, but it should represent progress towards quantity take-off for cost calculations.
 However, your ultimate goal should be to deliver a coordinated model by the end of the course.
 The BIM Model information must comply with the ICT Contract rules.

 ### Part D
 The Part D reports are a development of the previous reports.
 This is true for all subjects.
+This is a continuation on the 13 week report but with more detail on the themes discussed in the course.
+This report describes the work done to develop a preliminary design (LO9). collaborate with the other specialists (LO1) integrate the different requirements into your architectural design (LO5) explore alternatives (LO6) justify and defend your design decisions (LO8)

 #### D Client report
 Contains the final: